davidstutz/kohana-red/guide/red/models.md

 	class Model_User extends Model_Red_User

 By extending the models additional relationhsips and methods can be added.
+Further the used table can be changed.
+[SQL Scheme](sql-scheme) shows the basic tables which can be extended by further columns if needed.
+The 'salt' column in the user table is optional.